 mysql> SELECT * FROM INFORMATION_SCHEMA.ST_SPATIAL_REFERENCE_SYSTEMS WHERE SRS_ID = 4326\G *************************** 1. row *************************** SRS_NAME: WGS 84 SRS_ID: 4326 ORGANIZATION: EPSG ORGANIZATION_COORDSYS_ID: 4326 DEFINITION: GEOGCS["WGS 84",DATUM["World Geodetic System 1984", SPHEROID["WGS 84",6378137,298.257223563, AUTHORITY["EPSG","7030"]],AUTHORITY["EPSG","6326"]], PRIMEM["Greenwich",0,AUTHORITY["EPSG","8901"]], UNIT["degree",0.017453292519943278, AUTHORITY["EPSG","9122"]], AXIS["Lat",NORTH],AXIS["Long",EAST], AUTHORITY["EPSG","4326"]] DESCRIPTION:

-This entry corresponds to the SRS used for GPS systems.
-It has a
+This entry describes the SRS used for GPS systems.
+It has a name

 SRS_NAME) of WGS 84 and an ID

 SRS_ID) of 4326, which is the ID used by the

 values as the SRID of geometry values or passed as the SRID

 argument to spatial functions.
 SRID 0 (the unitless Cartesian